B3Partners/brmo/bgt-citygml-loader/README.md

 # BGT loader

-## Compile
+## Build

-Execute `mvn package`.
+Run `mvn package`.
 This will build a runnable JAR and a docker image named `b3partners/bgt-citygml-loader`.

 ## Run the command line tool

 Using a JRE:
-`java -jar target/bgt-citygml-loader-(version).jar`
+`java -jar target/bgt-citygml-loader-*.jar`

 With docker:
 `docker run -it --rm --network=host b3partners/bgt-citygml-loader`

+The Docker image prints Dutch messages by default.
+For English messages add the `-e LC_ALL=en_US` parameter.

 ## Command line tool usage

-Running the tool without any arguments the tool will print useful help.
-Use the `schema` command to output an SQL script and execute it in your database to create the tables, and use the `load` command to load CityGML files into the database.
+The tool will print useful help when run without arguments.
+Use the `schema` command to output an SQL script and execute it in your database to create the tables and the `load` command to load BGT/IMGeo CityGML files into a database.

 When using docker, create a volume to read files from.
 If you have a CityGML file in the current directory, execute the following command to load it: